-We have nothing to report in respect of the following matters in relation to which ISAs (UK) require us to report to you when:
+We have nothing to report in respect of the following matters in relation to which ISAs (UK) require us to report to you where:

-- the Investment Manager's use of the going concern basis of accounting in the preparation of the financial statements is not appropriate; or - the Investment Manager has not disclosed in the financial statements any identified material uncertainties that may cast significant doubt about the Trust's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the financial statements are authorised for issue.
+- The Investment Managers' use of the going concern basis of accounting in the preparation of the financial statements is not appropriate; or - The Investment Manager has not disclosed in the financial statements any identified material uncertainties that may cast significant doubt about the Fund's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the financial statements are authorised for issue.

-However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the Trust's ability to continue as a going concern.
-For example, the terms on which the United Kingdom may withdraw from the European Union are not clear, and it is difficult to evaluate all of the potential implications on the group's trade, customers, suppliers and the wider economy.
+However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the Fund's ability to continue as a going concern.